Direct PhD Students (Principal Supervisor)

 Dynamic Mechanical Engineer with 13 years of diverse experience in project design, quality assurance, quality control, construction, and commissioning.
 Certified Lean Six Sigma Black Belt, specializing in process optimization and efficiency improvements, proficient in using the Finite Element Method (FEM) and other advanced design tools to optimize project outcome.
 Currently pursuing a PhD in Mechanical Engineering focused on microfluidic devices, with a strong interest in their commercialization for addressing health-related challenges.
 Experienced lecturer and researcher, committed to inspiring students and driving innovation through applied research.
 Proven ability to bridge academic research with practical applications, driving advancements in microfluidics aimed at improving healthcare outcomes.
 Committed to leveraging technical expertise and entrepreneurial vision to develop transformative solutions in the medical field.

-He completed his PhD at Nanyang Technological University (NTU), Singapore, under the prestigious SINGA scholarship from A*STAR, supervised by Professor Nam-Trung Nguyen (ARC Laureate Fellow in microfluidics).
-His doctoral research advanced the field of microfluidics and microfabrication, pioneering the novel concept of eccentricity to control contact angles and enhance drag reduction in superhydrophobic microchannels, establishing him as an expert in micro/nanoscale surface engineering.
+He completed his Ph.D. at Nanyang Technological University (NTU), Singapore, under the prestigious SINGA scholarship (A*STAR), supervised by Professor Nam-Trung Nguyen (ARC Laureate Fellow in microfluidics).
+His doctoral work introduced the concept of eccentricity-controlled wetting—demonstrating how microstructure geometry can influence contact angles and reduce drag in superhydrophobic microchannels—laying the groundwork for advances in micro/nanoscale surface engineering.

 Direct PhD Students (Associate Supervisor)